gitlabhq/omnibus-gitlab/doc/update/gitlab_12_changes.md

 supported PostgreSQL version will be 11.
 In order to upgrade to GitLab 13.0, you will need to be upgrading from 12.10, and already using a PostgreSQL 11 database.

-PostgreSQL will automatically be upgraded to 11.x unless specifically opted out during the upgrade.
+PostgreSQL will automatically be upgraded to 11.x except for the following cases:
+- you are running the database in high_availability using repmgr.
+- your database nodes are part of GitLab Geo configuration.
+- you have specifically opted out using the `/etc/gitlab/disable-postgresql-upgrade` file outlined below.

 To opt out you must execute the following before performing the upgrade of GitLab.

 ```bash
 sudo touch /etc/gitlab/disable-postgresql-upgrade
 ```

-NOTE: **NOTE:**
-For PG-HA environments, all secondary databases will be unregistered from the primary during the PostgreSQL upgrade, and will need to be re-setup one the primary and secondary nodes have the updated PostgreSQL version.

-Further details and procedures for upgrading PostgreSQL after install if you initially opted out can be found in the [Database Settings notes](../settings/database.md#upgrade-packaged-postgresql-server).
+Further details and procedures for upgrading PostgreSQL after install if not completed automatically can be found in the [Database Settings notes](../settings/database.md#upgrade-packaged-postgresql-server).